© Tirachard Kumtanom | Dreamstime.com

-Vitamin B12 is best known—and most promoted—as a cure for fatigue, but this vitamin is important for much more than keeping energy levels up.
-Vitamin B12 deficiency symptoms include everything from depression, fatigue, and memory loss to canker sores and dizziness.
+Vitamin B12 deficiency is best known as a cause of fatigue, but this vitamin is important for much more than keeping energy levels up.
+Vitamin B12 deficiency symptoms include depression, sore mouth, memory loss, and dizziness.

-Vitamin B12 plays crucial roles in maintaining the health of your blood cells, digestive system, brain, and nervous system.
-And while fatigue due to anemia is sometimes a symptom, recent research shows that many people have vitamin B12 deficiency without anemia or significant fatigue.
-Instead, they have vitamin B12 deficiency symptoms that are more related to impairments in the nervous system.
+The vitamin B12 plays crucial roles in maintaining the health of your blood cells, digestive system, brain, and nervous system.
+While fatigue due to anemia is sometimes a symptom, recent research shows that many people have vitamin B12 deficiency without anemia or significant fatigue.
+Instead, they may have vitamin B12 deficiency symptoms that are more related to impairments in the nervous system.

 The most common symptoms of low vitamin B12 include: